Lark

 Larks are passerine birds of the family Alaudidae.
 Larks have a cosmopolitan distribution with the largest number of species occurring in Africa.
 Only a single species, the horned lark, occurs in North America, and only Horsfield's bush lark occurs in Australia.
-Habitats vary widely, but many species live in dry regions.
+Habitats vary widely, but many species live in drier regions.
 When the word "lark" is used without specification, it often refers to the Eurasian skylark (Alauda arvensis).